systeminit/si/app/docs/src/reference/components.md

 Components are the 1:1 mapping to your cloud infrastructure.
 System Initiative components are instances of [Schemas](./schema.md).
-You can name components within System Initiative and those names will not affect your cloud infrastructure.
+You can name components within System Initiative, and those names will not affect your cloud infrastructure.

 Components have attribute data and resource data.
 Attribute data represents all